Object Relations Theory and Therapy: An Overview

 • My mom is my best friend. – This is a representation of the relationship between the person and the object.

-• I know I am inherently good and have worth because my mom would not have held me and made me feel safe as a child if I wasn’t. – This is a representation of the person in relation to the object.
+• I know I am inherently good and have worth because my mom would not have held me and made me feel safe as a child if I weren’t. – This is a representation of the person in relation to the object.

 An object relations therapist will help a person begin to uncover the representations they have about their early-life caregivers, and how these relationships may have shaped the way they feel about themselves and their relationships with others.
+These internalized relationships, formed through early interactions, create enduring object relations units and object constancy, which is the developmental milestone where a child recognizes that objects, including caregivers, remain consistent despite changes in perception.

 In addition to this, therapists help people begin to understand the term “splitting.”
-This describes how a person may have, during infancy, been unable to understand the complexity of their parents initially, causing them to see others (and eventually themselves) as all good or all bad with no room for both.
-Over time, a child may be able to blend these perceptions of their parents and ultimately other people that they are in relationships with, if their experience with their mother (or another primary caregiver) was “good enough.”
+This describes how a person may have, during infancy, been unable to understand the complexity of their parents initially, causing them to see others (and eventually themselves) as all good or all bad, with no room for both.
+The paranoid schizoid position, as described in Klein’s theory, is an early developmental stage characterized by splitting, projective identification, and defensive mechanisms to manage anxiety.

 Therapists believe that splitting is often a defense mechanism that creates instability in relationships because a person may struggle to see those closest to them as complex figures who are a combination of “good” and “bad” qualities, instead seeing them as good only when they are doing good and bad when they are doing something that the person perceives to be “bad.”
+Mental separation, the differentiation between inner and outer reality, and processes like projective identification and splitting are key concepts in object relations theory, helping to explain how individuals manage conflicting feelings and develop emotional regulation.

 This “all or nothing” mentality is theorized to lead to conflictual relationships as evidenced by mood swings, threatening behavior, and struggles with healthy conflict resolution.
 This is just one of the focus points that an object relations therapist will use to help a person develop insight into some patterns that may have resulted from deep feelings in infancy, and having this awareness can often help a person begin to make changes in their behavior.